Download the Pocket52 App and start your poker journey today

 An Interview With A Brilliant Poker Player At IIM Kozhikode.

-Pocket52 hosted a No Limit Hold’em poker tournament for the management students of IIM Kozhikode.
-We were honoured to interview the only female contestant who was ITM (Into The Money).
+Pocket52 hosted a No-Limit Texas Hold’em poker tournament for the management students of IIM Kozhikode.
+We were honored to interview the only female contestant who was ITM (Into The Money).

 Ms. Shaifali is a Management student at IIM Kozhikode and is a brilliant poker player.
 Let’s see what she had to say about the event and poker as a game in general.

-Debashish: So Shaifali what made you participate in the Pocket52 NLHE Tournament in your campus(IIM Kozhikode).
+Debashish: So Shaifali what made you participate in the Pocket52 NLHE Tournament on your campus(IIM Kozhikode).

 Debashish: Do you consider poker a game or a sport?

 Shaifali: I think poker has multiple personalities in different parts of the world.
 What is understood of it in India inclines towards the meaning of a game which is, a bunch of people competing with each other for recreation?
-However, it has become a sport internationally. out there people have realised the need to sharpen the skill of math, and logical thinking and more to be good at poker.
+However, it has become a sport internationally. out there people have realized the need to sharpen their skills in math, logical thinking, and more to be good at poker.
 Precisely the definition of a sport.